 If you’re interested in learning more about OSHA’s Consultative programs for safety management and safety excellence, you’ve come to the right article.
 This is an interview with Mark Hurliman, the VPP and SHARP Program Coordinator with Oregon OSHA, and Mark’s going to explain to all of us the basics of the VPP and SHARP programs for all employers in the US (federal and state plans).

 There’s a lot to learn, so let’s more waste any more of your time.
+We’ve got a video of the discussion below for you.
+Plus, if you’d like to read instead, we typed up a transcript–just click the MORE button.

 Introduction to Mark Hurliman, VPP, and SHARP